 \subsubsection{\textbf{Problem definition}}

 Traditional TD methods like Q-learning and ES have been successfully applied with function approximation in various fields.
-However, it is well-known that these algorithms can become unstable, particularly when off-policy sampling or nonlinear function approximation is used, which can lead to parameter divergence in the approximator.
-To address this issue, we build on the results from \cite{maei2009convergent, maei2010toward}, and our idea is to use a GTD approach to solve the instability and convergence issues when using NMPC as function approximator of RL methods.
-Indeed, the GTD methods are proven to converge almost surely, for any MDP and even with nonlinear function approximators, to a locally optimal solution or equilibrium point.
+However, it is well-known that these algorithms can become unstable, particularly when nonlinear function approximation is used, which can lead to parameter divergence in the approximator.
+To address this issue, we build on the results from \cite{maei2009convergent, maei2010toward}, and our idea is to use a GTD approach to address instability and convergence issues when using NMPC as function approximator of RL methods.
+Indeed, the GTD methods are proven to converge almost surely for any MDP, even with nonlinear function approximators, to a locally optimal solution or equilibrium point.